-Prior to joining Nielsen Merksamer, Kurt served as a legislative analyst with the California District Attorneys Association and as a legislative aide to a member of the California State Senate.
-Additionally, Kurt interned for a member of the United States House of Representatives.
+Prior to joining Nielsen Merksamer, Mr. Oneto served as a legislative analyst with the California District Attorneys Association and as a legislative aide to a member of the California State Senate.

 - Proposition 22 (2010): Principal coauthor of successful statewide initiative constitutional amendment that protects local agency property tax and transportation revenues from state raids.